m-pannier/m-pannier.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: I perceive teaching to be an integral part of the academic journey.
+description: I enjoy teaching and perceive it to be an integral part of the academic journey.
 nav: true
 nav_order: 3
 ---

-In 2024, I received the [VAC Best Teaching Award](https://www.econ.alumni.uni-muenchen.de/auszeichnungen/preis_der_lehre/index.html)
+In 2024, I received the [Award for Excellence in Teaching](https://www.econ.lmu.de/de/aktuelles/news/2024-award-for-excellence-in-teaching.html).

 #### Winter 2024/25